Will HARRIET Shine a Light on Harriet Tubman’s Fierce Faith?

 “…Really, this award goes to Harriet Tubman and the great men and women of the Underground Railroad.
 Their courage and their faith in action continue to inspire us today.
 If someone were to give Harriet this award, she would say, ‘It wasn’t me.
 It was the Lord.’
 I have to completely agree, because the Lord is the best storyteller if we give our lives to Him.
 We should all use our lives as a reflection of the greatest storyteller, Jesus Christ.”

 Tubman was raised Methodist and her faith drove her decisions.

 In her later years, Tubman extended her care to the elderly and established an old folks’ home that where she was also cared for until she went to be with the Lord in 1913.It’s important to note that sometimes trailers can be misleading.
 In a short clip, editors can piece together a very different narrative than the story will tell during its theatrical release.

 We must be Media-Wise and discern HARRIET for the truisms surrounding the heroine’s life.
 Her faith in Christ and courageous commitment to freedom should inspire us all.

-As always, check back to Movieguide® closer to the release date in November for the full review.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+As always, check back to Movieguide® closer to the release date in November for the full review.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!